mitjafelicijan/makext/README.md

 ## Help extension

-This is all that is needed to start using `makext`.
 One of the extensions is `.help` which displays all the targets in the `Makefile` and their descriptions which are provided as comments next to the target definition.

-Lets check how and example `Makefile` would look.
+Lets check how and example `Makefile` would look like.
 It is recommended to use `.PHONY` for targets that are not actual files.
 In the example below I am not doing that though, but it is wise to follow that rule.
 Check [4.6 Phony